 All MA students must take a minimum of three credits in ARTHIST 891.
 No more than three credits of ARTHIST 891 may be taken in a single semester.

-1. Please send an Internship Application sheet, cover letter detailing your intent to intern (include a particular institution if you have one in mind and address the letter to the Internship Coordinator), and resume to the Internship Coordinator, Professor Jennifer Johung (firstname.lastname@example.org) as well as the Department Associate, Ina Kielley (email@example.com)
+1. Please send an Internship Application sheet, resume, and cover letter detailing your intent to intern (include a particular institution if you have one in mind) to the Internship Director (Professor Jennifer Johung: email@example.com) as well as the Academic Department Associate, Ina Kielley (firstname.lastname@example.org).

-The institution must be found on the list below or approved by the Internship Coordinator.
+The institution must be found on the list below or approved by the Internship Director.

-4. Have your supervisor at the institution write or e-mail the Internship Coordinator.
+3. Have your supervisor at the institution write or e- mail the Internship Director.
 The letter should state:

 a. that the supervisor agrees to take you on as an intern